Improving Intrusion Detection with Domain-Invariant Representation Learning in Latent Space: Problem Formulation

 where, $\mathcal{L}_{ce}$ is the cross-entropy loss calculated on the latent space encoding considering the binary classification problem, given as,

 $\mathcal{L}_{MI}$ is the disentanglement or de-correlation loss between the latent space and the input space expressed in the form of mutual information divergence measured in their kernel space, given in eq: \ref{eq:MI}, $\mathcal{S}_y$ is the softmax function applied on the encoded data $g_\phi(x)$, $\mathcal{L}_{rec}$ is the reconstruction loss, $\phi$, $\theta$ are the encoder and decoder parameters.
+The $\sigma$ represents the kernel bandwidth, a crucial parameter for estimating mutual information between the input and latent space.

-Here, we augment the cross-entropy loss with the mutual information regularization between the latent and prior space.
-The regularization aims to penalize spurious information content between the latent encoding and the input space, the strength of which is determined by the hyper-parameter $\beta$. $\beta$ controls the trade-off between decorrelation and classification.
-During the joint optimization, we try to balance the reconstruction weight and the mutual information regularization.
+We guide the cross-entropy loss by incorporating mutual information regularization between the latent and input spaces.
+This regularization discourages the retention of irrelevant information in the latent representation, with its strength governed by the hyperparameter $\beta$ The parameter $\beta$ regulates the trade-off between reducing dependencies in the latent space and maintaining classification performance.
+During joint optimization, we aim to balance the reconstruction loss and mutual information regularization.
+The parameter $\lambda$ controls the reconstruction weight, determining the extent of compression we want to enforce in the latent space.